Architectural Project Manager

 Will the Leaning Tower of Pisa ever fall?
 Do architects of today look at it as a thing of beauty, or a glaring example of poor design and construction?

-Asked by J3r3my about 12 years ago
+Asked by J3r3my over 12 years ago

 My understanding is that it has been stabilized where it *should* not fall down.
 However I believe that people are no longer allowed to go in it.
 I think it's a great building and an interesting lesson in engineering.